rionam/website/content/en/docs/setup/pick-right-solution.md

 * [Minishift](https://docs.okd.io/latest/minishift/) installs the community version of the Kubernetes enterprise platform OpenShift for local development & testing.
 It offers an All-In-One VM (`minishift start`) for Windows, macOS and Linux and the containeriz based `oc cluster up` (Linux only) and [comes with some easy to install Add Ons](https://github.com/minishift/minishift-addons/tree/master/add-ons).

 * [microk8s](https://microk8s.io/) provides a single command installation of the latest Kubernetes release on a local machine for development and testing.
-Setup is quick, fast (~30 sec) and supports many plugins including Istio with a single command.
+Setup is fast (~30 sec) and supports many plugins (including Istio) with a single command.

 * [IBM Cloud Private-CE (Community Edition)](https://github.com/IBM/deploy-ibm-cloud-private) can use VirtualBox on your machine to deploy Kubernetes to one or more VMs for development and test scenarios.
 Scales to full multi-node cluster.

 * [IBM Cloud Private-CE (Community Edition) on Linux Containers](https://github.com/HSBawa/icp-ce-on-linux-containers) is a Terraform/Packer/BASH based Infrastructure as Code (IaC) scripts to create a seven node (1 Boot, 1 Master, 1 Management, 1 Proxy and 3 Workers) LXD cluster on Linux Host.

-* [Kubeadm-dind](https://github.com/kubernetes-sigs/kubeadm-dind-cluster) is a multi-node (while minikube is single-node) Kubernetes cluster which only requires a docker daemon.
-It uses docker-in-docker technique to spawn the Kubernetes cluster.
+* [Kubeadm-dind](https://github.com/kubernetes-sigs/kubeadm-dind-cluster) is a multi-node (while minikube is single-node) Kubernetes cluster which only requires a Docker daemon.
+It uses Docker-in-Docker technique to spawn the Kubernetes cluster.

 * [Ubuntu on LXD](/docs/getting-started-guides/ubuntu/local/) supports a nine-instance deployment on localhost.